noiseflood/spa/packages/react/README.md

 # @spa.audio/react

-React components and hooks for playing SPA (Scalable Parametric Audio) files using the Web Audio API.
+React components and hooks for playing SPA (Synthetic Parametric Audio) files using the Web Audio API.

 ## Features